Ready to find out what it takes to do the job right?

 Throughout the years, we’ve conducted thousands of head-to-head comparisons of different window types and qualities; and there’s a clear winner.
 When it comes to windows, those made from vinyl are simply better than the rest.
 Compared to other materials (like aluminum and wood), they are more energy efficient and offer better ventilation.
 Aluminum and wood, along with other materials, have been shown to readily conduct heat and cold—wasting energy.
 Vinyl, on the other hand, outperforms them both—all while being long-lasting and easy to maintain.
 How, you ask?
 Allow us to explain.

 While wood may perform similarly to vinyl when it comes to energy efficiency, it is much more difficult—and expensive—to maintain.
 They’re not only difficult to install, but they are very high maintenance to treat.
-Vinyl windows are more cost-effective (as in much cheaper), low-maintenance, and easier to install.
+Vinyl windows are more cost-effective (lower cost, but better quality), low-maintenance, and easier to install.
 In addition to all that, they can mimic the appearance of wood!
 Vinyl comes in a rich, textured, realistic-looking wood grain laminate—all while maintaining the long-lasting capabilities of vinyl.
 In short, here’s a list of benefits:

 - Low maintenance